ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 sec:
 ---

-Mobile First Web Design is the new trend in responsive web designing.
+Mobile First Web Design is fairly new trend in responsive web designing.
 Unlike covfefe, **mobile first** is a meaningful trend.
 It is just the reverse approach of what we are generally used to - Desktop First.

 Web Designing is almost always done on a desktop(I'm yet to encounter someone who does it on their phone).
 This was the main reason why we generally design websites for **desktop first** and then use media queries to adapt the site for smaller devices.